-Marquette University, recently recognized by The Princeton Review as one of the nation’s most environmentally responsible colleges, is committed to sustainability and environmental justice.
+Marquette University, recognized by The Princeton Review as one of the nation’s most environmentally responsible colleges, is committed to sustainability and environmental justice.

 Following are some of the ways Marquette is working toward its sustainability goals.